-1. Progress on Bomboré Resettlement Action Plan ("RAP") and Community Programs
+2. Progress on Bomboré Resettlement Action Plan ("RAP") and Community Programs

-- Access to key areas for construction within the project's mining lease requires the relocation of several villages to nearby resettlement sites under the RAP.
-Under Phase I RAP, the Company is expected to build over 1,100 private homes along with community buildings on seven resettlement sites.
-The Company commenced construction with several local contractors in March 2019 and during the current quarter, the Company continued to advance RAP construction towards a revised completion date of Q1-2020. - The Company is addressing the slower-than-anticipated pace of RAP construction through the hiring of additional contractors and by self-executing on some of the construction works and private homes to ensure the timing of Phase I RAP completion does not impact the overall project schedule. - The Company continues to invest in local livelihood restoration activities and on community assistance programs to improve the lives of those families on or near the project.
+- Access to key areas for construction within the project's mining lease requires the relocation of several villages to eight nearby resettlement sites under the RAP.
+The Company commenced construction in March 2019 with several local contractors and by the end of 2019 had achieved construction progress approximating 70% of the over 1,100 private homes and community buildings required to be built. - Delivery of completed residences by contractors has been slower-than-anticipated due to labour and fiscal challenges encountered by certain contractors.
+The Company has addressed this schedule slippage by self-executing on certain of the construction works and by awarding additional homes to better performing contractors.
+Phase I RAP was 95% complete when the Company announced a temporary halt of works on March 26, 2020 as a precautionary response to the COVID-19 pandemic.

+- The Company has and will continue to make investments in local livelihood restoration activities and on community assistance programs with the aim of improving the lives of those families on or near the project.
 In particular, the Company has contributed resources and funding towards health and social initiatives, educational programs, vocational training, and employment and business opportunities.
-As a result, community support for the Bomboré Project remains strong. - During the current quarter, the Company continued progress on: - Local Hiring and Training: Contractors including those on the RAP continue to honor their commitment to the Company to hire and train local workers.
-The Company is also organizing a second group of select men and women for training in vehicle and heavy equipment operations. - Business Promotion: The Company continues to provide training and resources to community members to support local businesses.
-These businesses include chicken breeding, soap making, agricultural gardens and tree nurseries to enable households to supplement their income generating capacity. - > Education: A new school was opened during the current quarter with construction funded by the Company. - Land Reclamation Programs: The Company initiated several land reclamation programs to reclaim land lost to de-forestation.
-These programs successfully used locally developed techniques and will provide additional arable and crop growing areas for the communities.

-• The Company is committed to an open and responsive engagement with the project's local stakeholders.
-As part of this commitment, the Company holds monthly meetings with planning committees comprised of local leaders and government officials, and makes regular courtesy visits to nearby villages to disseminate information on project activities and to address any vocalized concerns.
+As a result, community support for the Bomboré Project remains strong.
+These programs will continue through the COVID-19 response period as they are managed and administered by locally trained personnel who live in the local communities. - In 2019, the Company invested in the following programs: - Local Hiring and Training: Contractors including those on the RAP continue to honour their commitment to the Company to hire local workers, most of whom had undergone training programs organized and financed by the Company.
+The Company has also sourced temporary local workers for the self-executed portion of RAP construction.
+The Company continues to successfully train groups of select men and women in vehicle and heavy equipment operations to better their career opportunities for upcoming mine construction and operations. - Business Promotion: As part of an agreed livelihood restoration program, the Company continues to provide training and resources to community members to support local businesses.
+These businesses include chicken breeding, soap making, blanket weaving, agricultural gardens and tree nurseries to enable households to supplement their income generating capacity. - Education: The Company donated construction material for a new local school and provided funding for the opening of literacy centres in two local towns. - Land Reclamation Programs: The Company initiated several land reclamation programs to reclaim land lost to de-forestation.
+These programs successfully used locally developed techniques and will provide additional arable and crop growing areas for the communities. - The Company is committed to an open and responsive engagement with the project's local stakeholders.
+As part of this commitment, the Company holds monthly meetings with planning committees comprised of local leaders and government officials and makes regular courtesy visits to nearby villages to disseminate information on project activities and to address any concerns.
 The Company has also instituted a grievance mechanism whereby affected residents can lodge any project-related issues with the Company.
 The Company strives to respond rapidly and in a fair manner to all grievances received.

-2. Financing Activities
+3. Project Financing